 Consent is used by many companies to gather data for marketing purposes, but as a consumer, it's often not clear exactly what you're consenting to, or that you have to actively opt-out if you don't want your data to be used.

-The GDPR will change all that.
-From May 25th 2018, consent will need to have a positive opt-in (i.e. an empty tick-box), explicit, and easy to understand.
-It must also be as easy to withdraw consent as it was to give it — head over to ICO's website for more detail on the new data consent rules.
+The GDPR changed all that.
+From May 25th 2018, consent needs to have a positive opt-in (i.e. an empty tick-box), and be explicit, and easy to understand.
+It must also be as easy to withdraw consent as it is to give it — head over to ICO's website for more detail on the new data consent rules.

 An Example of Consent